wheelo/ssr_code-splitting_sample/README.md

-# Sample application: Server-Side Rendering and Code Splitting with React-Router 4
+# Server-Side Rendering and Code Splitting with React-Router 4

-The purpose of this repository is to showcase a working solution for a server-rendered, code-split app with React-Router 4.
-This solution is described in detail on my personal blog [here](https://blog.emilecantin.com/web/react/javascript/2017/05/16/ssr-react-router-4-webpack-code-split.html).
+Here is a working solution for a server-rendered, code-split app with React-Router 4.
+And the solution has its explaination [here](https://blog.emilecantin.com/web/react/javascript/2017/05/16/ssr-react-router-4-webpack-code-split.html).

 Highlights are: